 10. Kabhi Alvida Na Kehna (2006) — 3 hours, 35 minutes

-The Karan Johar film starring Shahrukh Khan, Preity Zinta, Rani Mukerji, Abhishek Bachchan opened to mixed reviews.
-The film was written off by many not just for its duration but its cursory treatment to a subject that required more earnestness and sensitivity.
+The star-loaded romance drama opened to mixed reviews.
+Featuring Shahrukh Khan, Preity Zinta, Rani Mukerji, Abhishek Bachchan, the film was written off by many, not just for its duration but its cursory treatment to a subject that required more earnestness and sensitivity.

 Its only redeeming factor, I guess, was the music.
 Kabhi Alvida Na Kehna, is at best, a one-time watch.

 Which of these have you seen and thought thoroughly justified their run time?
 Let’s talk in the comments below.

 Recommended: 10 Longest Running Bollywood Movies: DDLJ, Sholay